tsutterley/Grounding-Zones/doc/source/getting_started/Citations.rst

 Development
 ###########

-This is an open source project.
+``Grounding-Zones`` is an open source project.
 We welcome any help in maintaining and developing the software and documentation.
 Anyone at any career stage and with any level of coding experience can contribute.
+Please see the `Contribution Guidelines <./Contributing.html>`_ for more information.

 Problem Reports
 ###############

-If you have found a problem in this software, or you would like to suggest an improvement or modification, please submit a `GitHub issue <https://github.com/tsutterley/ICESat-2-Grounding-Zones/issues>`_ and we will get back to you.
+If you have found a problem in this software, or you would like to suggest an improvement or modification, please submit a `GitHub issue <https://github.com/tsutterley/Grounding-Zones/issues>`_ and we will get back to you.

 Dependencies
 ############